seabreeze-project/seabreeze/README.md

 It serves as a "poor man's Kubernetes" while also providing a comprehensive set of utilities for containerized environments.

+**Please note that Seabreeze is currently under heavy development.
+We are open to and deeply thankful for constructive feedback, innovative ideas, and any kind of code contributions.** Your input can help shape the future of this project and make it more useful for the community.
+Please join the discussions in our [issue tracker](https://github.com/seabreeze-project/seabreeze/issues).

 ## Features

-- **Project Management:** Easily create and manage multiple compose projects.
+- 🚀 **Project Management:** Easily create and manage multiple compose projects.
-- **Script Runner:** Run predefined commands within containers and on the host.
+- 📜 **Script Runner:** Run predefined commands within containers and on the host.
-- **Shell Mode (WIP):** Run Seabreeze commands in an interactive shell-like interface.
+- 🐚 **Shell Mode (WIP):** Run Seabreeze commands in an interactive shell-like interface.

 ### Planned Features

-- **VCS Integration:** Clone and update source code that is used for service containers.
+- 🔀 **VCS Integration:** Clone and update source code that is used for service containers.
-- **Tasks (Cronjobs):** Automatically run commands in containers based on a defined schedule.
+- ⏰ **Tasks (Cronjobs):** Automatically run commands in containers based on a defined schedule.
-- **Docker API Proxy:** Control and restrict access to Docker endpoints.
+- 🔐 **Docker API Proxy:** Control and restrict access to Docker endpoints.
-- **Recipes:** Automatically set up projects using predefined workflows.
+- 📚 **Recipes:** Automatically set up projects using predefined workflows.

 ## Build